 The centuries-old quest for other worlds like our Earth has been rejuvenated by the intense excitement and popular interest surrounding the discovery of hundreds of planets orbiting stars beyond our solar system.

-The scientific objective of the Kepler Mission is to explore the structure and diversity of planetary systems.
-This is achieved by surveying a large sample of stars to:
+The scientific objective of the Kepler Mission was to explore the structure and diversity of planetary systems.
+This objective was achieved by surveying a large sample of stars to:

 - Determine the abundance of terrestrial and larger planets in or near the habitable zone of a wide variety of stars